Decoding Putin’s Speeches: The Three Ideological Lines of Russia’s Military Intervention in Ukraine

 The 2014 Crimean crisis saw the blossoming of a romanticized war narrative around the idea of Novorossiya.
 Now, gone are the romantic exaltations of a reunified Russian nation and of young men wanting to try their hand at war as a kind of self-fulfilling coming of age à la Byron.
 Today’s language is a darker, vernacularized mixture of negative messaging in which the strategic line of argument—that Russia feels insecure in the current European security architecture and needs to be given a say—is lost in profit of purely ideological arguments inspired by imperialist and nationalist thinking.

 The decommunization of Russia’s official historiography as revealed by Putin’s speeches and the literal weaponization of the anti-fascism positioning are more than concerning.
 It seems suddenly that the key issue for Putin is not so much NATO and European security architecture as the simple existence of Ukraine.
 In Russian, the word “Ukraine” means a frontier.
 In his two speeches, Putin seems to have “decapitalized” Ukraine from its statehood and nationhood in order to transform it into a lowercase frontier territory in the American sense.
 Such an ideological shift can do nothing but cripple Moscow’s desire to have its strategic concerns heard on the international scene.

 Marlene Laruelle is a research professor and director of the Institute for European, Russian and Eurasian Studies (IERES) at the George Washington University, co-director of PONARS Eurasia and director of the Illiberalism Studies Program.

-Ivan Grek is a post-doctoral fellow at GW’s Institute for European, Russian and Eurasian Studies (IERES) and founder of The Bridge Research Network.
+Ivan Grek is a deputy director of the Russia Program at George Washington University’s Institute for European, Russian and Eurasian Studies.

 The opinions expressed herein are solely those of the authors.
 Photo by Kremlin.ru shared under a Creative Commons license.